 709 NE 79th St, Miami

 Yes, another taco place….because…tacos.
 I happen to think there should be a taco place on every corner.
 And what if the other taco place is too crowded?
-Isn’t it a great time to be alive that you have these kinds of choices in life…and at 2 am?
-This place has only outdoor seating and splendidly unique tacos like fried chicken with jalapeno cornbread crumbles.
-Or Pescado with pineapple and jalapeno tartar.
-The fried avocado with tofu creme will blow your mind and turn you into a vegetarian.
-You can also get that ridiculously amazing Mexican style corn on the cob with spicy mayo, cotija cheese and cilantro. called Elote.
+Isn’t it great too have these kinds of choices in life…and at 2 am?
+What a time to be alive.
+This place has splendidly unique tacos like fried chicken with jalapeno cornbread crumbles.
+Or fried pescado with pineapple and jalapeno tartar.
+The fried avocado with tofu creme will blow your mind and make you consider becoming a vegetarian.
+You can also get that ridiculously amazing Mexican style corn on the cob with spicy mayo, cotija cheese and cilantro.
+It’s called Elote, FYI.
 Don’t eat this on a date unless you brought dental floss!

 Open Monday to Wednesday 12pm to 11pm and Saturday and Sunday 12pm to 12am.